 What to Do if Your Dog Is Rubbing Its Face Constantly

-If you pay attention, you will likely find yourself rubbing your eyes or scratching your head, nose, ears, and face throughout the day.
+If you really pay attention, you will likely find yourself rubbing your eyes or scratching your head, nose, ears, and face throughout the day.
 Similarly, you might notice your dog rubbing its face with its paws or across walls, furniture, carpet, the ground, or even on you.

 Why Is Your Dog Rubbing Its Face?